UK stickers and number plates

 - Park in a well-lit place.

 - Avoid leaving your possessions in an unattended vehicle.
 If you have to leave property, make sure it is in a locked boot.
-In a hatchback, the rear shelf should be in position.
-In an estate car, cover up property with a sheet or blanket.
+In a Porsche 928, the rear luggage cover should be in position.

 - Don't leave car ownership and insurance documents in your car when parked.